These are just a few things we have in our house that I love.

 I love things that work consistently, help keep our family budget in line, make our lives simpler and aren’t complicated.

 It is ready inside of 6 minutes, makes a great cup of coffee, is 100% dishwasher safe and was cheaper than most coffee makers (and makes a far superior cup compared to the cheap ones).
+It’s also an Amazon’s Choice product with great reviews and comes with free Prime shipping.

 Thus we brew, we pour ourselves a cup and put the rest in here.
 Also dishwasher safe and keeps the coffee hot for up to an hour.